Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iFAy1NZUOGU,227.8,231.6.md

 ### Transcript

-> sprite ourselves no you can't change the
+> sprite ourselves no you can't change the cat sprites at the moment since there are sprites will this affect the